SHOP THESE BEST PRODUCTS FOR HAIR GROWTH:

-I’m not even joking when I say that this post has been in the works for almost 3 years.
-Even the photos I shot for this post years ago were when I had mega long hair!
+Let’s talk hair loss.
+This seems to be more common in recent years than ever before.
 When I initially started writing this post years ago I wasn’t really sure why my hair was falling out.
 All I knew is that my hair was falling out at a rapid rate.
 My goal for this post about the best products for hair growth was to be a resource for others who are experiencing hair loss just like I was.
 Which meant I really needed to do my research, have tests done, and figure out exactly why I was experiencing such dramatic hair loss in my early 3os.

-Sadly, I do not have before and after photos.
+Sadly, I do not have before and after photos but you can see the new growth in these photos; especially the opening photo!
 I honestly didn’t even realize the extent of the hair loss because I had hair extensions for years and it really masked the extent of the hair loss.
 But don’t let that deter you from trusting what I am saying on what steps I took that dramatically helped me get my hair to grow back healthier and thicker than ever.
 You can actually somewhat see some of the new growth in these photos around my scalp.

 Hair regrowth does not come overnight.
 It takes weeks, even months depending on what is going on inside your body that is the cause of the hair loss.
 Whether it be stress, postpartum hair loss, health issues, etc. There are so many reasons why someone could be losing their hair and everyone’s treatment plan could be totally different.

-This post is all about what worked for me.
-The past 3+ years have been a trial and error of testing out different products of what helped me.
-And after these 3 years, I finally feel confident in taking the time to write this post and share my tips because my hair is healthier and thicker than it has ever been.
+This post is all about what worked for my hair growth.
+The past 8+ years have been a trial and error of testing out different products of what helped me.
+And after these 8 years, I finally feel confident in taking the time to write this post and share my tips because my hair is healthier and thicker than it has ever been.
 Even if you don’t have dramatic hair loss or hair loss in general , these tips will help you have healthier and thicker hair.

 I want to also preface this by stating that I am not a doctor.
 These products have worked miracles for me.
 If you have significant hair loss or thinning I would recommend consulting with your doctor or dermatologist for an exact diagnosis.